 In accordance with the Modern Slavery PEC’s strategic objective of facilitating collaboration, successful teams will work in collaboration with the Modern Slavery PEC throughout the project to ensure alignment with our objectives and to maximise impact.
 This will include developing the research methodology and developing outputs such as the full report and summary briefing, as well as their dissemination.

 The Modern Slavery PEC has allocated a maximum budget of £80,000 at 100% full economic cost (FEC) for this project.
 We expect to fund one project for this work.
-The project must be led by a UK higher education institution or approved research organisation eligible to receive UKRI funding, and it must be carried out in collaboration with at least one UK based third sector organisation.
+Projects may be led by either a UK higher education institution, an approved research organisation eligible to receive UKRI funding or a charity registered in the UK with a focus on modern slavery or EDI.
+Project teams must include at least one academic or research organisation and one UK based third sector organisation.